 Success rates for individual couple vary significantly with female age.
 For women under 40 years of age having Intrauterine insemination (IUI) at Fertility PLUS, the clinical pregnancy rate over the last 10 years is approximately 13% per insemination.
 As with DI, women having successive cycles of IUI will increase their chances of conceiving.

-Once we have reviewed your medical history and test results we can discuss with you what your chances of becoming pregnant thought fertility treatment are.
+There are many factors that affect your success of fertility treatment like your age, weight and cause of infertility.
+When we have had a look at your medical history and test results, we can discuss with you what your chances of becoming pregnant thought fertility treatment are.
 Many couples find it difficult to make sense of reported success for different treatments and clinics.
 Please feel free to ask us if you feel that you need more information.